-Committee members were initially appointed in 2018 for a 2-year term.
-Committee membership is to be reviewed in the latter part of 2019.
+Committee members are appointed for a 2-year term.
+Committee membership is to be reviewed every two years.

 Quality Assurance

 Each examination question is scrutinised and approved by the Examination Committee before being added to an examination questions bank.

 The Committee also undertakes a moderation review after each examination to assess question reliability and validity.
 This may result in amending the results for all candidates who sat a particular examination.